Safety experts encourage Guardian Program for added school safety

 Florida schools are required to have an armed resource officer on every campus and can implement the Guardian Program.

-St Lucie Public Schools said they do not use the Guardian Program but have certified law enforcement, deputies and officers on all campuses.
+St Lucie Public Schools does not use the Guardian Program but has certified law enforcement, deputies and officers on all campuses.

 High schools have two law enforcement officers assigned to them.

-They also hold active shooter or code red drills at least monthly at every school as required by the Florida Department of Education.
+St. Lucie County schools also hold active-shooter or code red drills at least monthly at every school as required by the Florida Department of Education.

 Lavarello said parents too can play a big role to "see something, say something."

-To be a guardian in Florida you must pass psychological and drug screenings, as well as 144 hours of training.
+To be a guardian in Florida, a person must pass psychological and drug screenings, as well as 144 hours of training.